Navigating a Cancer Diagnosis and Surgery During COVID-19

 His official diagnosis was stage IIIC melanoma of the scalp, which had spread to a nearby lymph node.
 With a PhD in industrial and organizational psychology and an impressive career focused on improving the performance and success of large corporations, Ben knew that immediate action in the face of a problem like this was necessary.
 Despite the challenges and uncertainty occurring in a world battling a pandemic, Ben decided moving forward with treatment was his only choice.
 “I knew it wasn’t going to do me any good to sit and wait or prolong the treatment process.
 It was something I wanted to get on and get on fast.
 So, I asked right away, ‘Where do we go from here?’”
 Ben explains.

-Ben was then referred to Alex Haynes, MD, MPH, FACS, a board-certified surgical oncologist and the Medical Director for UT Health Austin’s Livestrong Cancer Institutes Surgical Oncology Clinic.
+Ben was then referred to UT Health Austin surgical oncologist Alex Haynes, MD, MPH, FACS, who serves as the Medical Director for Oncology at UT Health Austin, overseeing operations for UT Health Austin’s Livestrong Cancer Institutes and UT Health Austin’s Surgical Oncology Clinic.
 Prior to joining UT Health Austin and the Dell Medical School, Dr. Haynes was an associate professor of surgery at the Massachusetts General Hospital and Harvard Medical School Division of Surgical Oncology, working as a key member of the melanoma multidisciplinary program.
 He had previously completed surgical training at the Massachusetts General Hospital as well as a fellowship in complex general surgical oncology at The University of Texas MD Anderson Cancer Center.